Top Reasons Why Your US Visa May Be Denied

 Those Who Apply for the Immigrant Visa

-- Those who applied for Immigrant Visa & were barred entry to US under section 212(a) (4) of Immigration & Nationality Act may reapply should they give an Affidavit of Support from an entitled sponsor.
+1. Those who applied for an Immigrant Visa & were barred entry to the US under section 212(a) (4) of the Immigration & Nationality Act may reapply should they give an Affidavit of Support from an entitled sponsor.
 This document shows that a US resident accepts responsibility for financially supporting the immigrant during their stay in the US.
 The Affidavit should include the sponsor’s bank statements or pay stubs demonstrating their ability to provide support.

 Those Who Apply for the Non-Immigrant Visa

 Applying for a US visa is tough.
-But we tend to get more nervous when we hear people talking some weird things.
-These are a few myths you must ignore while applying for US visa.
+But we tend to get more nervous when we hear people talking about some weird things.
+It is crucial to double-check every detail before submitting your US B1 visa application because errors or missing information could result in a denial.
+These are a few myths you must ignore while applying for a US visa.

 Once Rejected, you can Reapply Again